AmirSavand/savage-gaming/README.md

 In this mode, you can only kill enemy team (3 teams in total)

-- Fixed team spawn point
+- Fixed team spawn points
 - Free team vehicles (a car, a bike, a helicopter)
-- Random package to collect
+- Random packages to collect
 - Fixed team color
 - Safe zone in team base